Pabla007/HTB-Journey/Logrythm/305 Analyst Fundamentals/05 Continue To Qualify/02 Alarm in Inspector - Rule Tab.md

 We should additionally confirm the PC number and that Adam really is part of the finance team at Telectric.

 - Personally, I recognize the PC number and numbering convention; in addition, I know Adam is in finance because we spoke yesterday.
 - How would you verify this information as a new Analyst in the Telectric environment?
-Where would you begin your search?
+Where would you begin your search